CDL Training Course

 DTC is here to help you attain the funding you need to take the next step in your education.
 DTC’s Financial Aid Team can help match you with scholarship opportunities you may qualify for.

-In addition to driving tractor trailers and transporting goods around the country, truck drivers with a Class A CDL license can also be bus drivers, delivery truck drivers, and heavy machinery operators.
-Truck drivers must also be able to secure cargo, carefully inspect and maintain their rig, and follow all applicable federal and state driving regulations.
+In addition to driving tractor trailers and transporting goods around the country, truck drivers must also be able to secure cargo, carefully inspect and maintain their rig, and follow all applicable federal and state driving regulations.
+DTC’s hands-on training can help you learn how to become a CDL driver in less than 30 days and start pursuing entry-level employment opportunities.

-According to the U.S. Bureau of Labor Statistics (BLS), “As the demand for goods increases, more truck drivers will be needed to keep supply chains moving.”
-The BLS predicts about 259,900 openings for heavy and tractor-trailer truck drivers are projected each year, on average, over the decade (2021-2031).
+According to the U.S. Bureau of Labor Statistics (BLS), more truck drivers will be necessary as the demand for goods continues to increase.
+The BLS projects about 259,900 openings for heavy and tractor-trailer truck drivers each year, on average, over the decade (2021-2031).

 Ready to Learn More?